So, you’ve decided to plant a vegetable garden.

 And include space for companion plants, herbs, or flowers if you’re so inclined.

-Companion planting is the practice of using complimentary plants to provide natural pest control, improve flavor, and attract important pollinators into the garden.
+Companion planting is the practice of using complimentary plants to provide natural pest control, potentially improve flavor, and attract important pollinators into the garden.

 Marigolds top the list in pest protection, and can be planted liberally throughout the garden.